Resend Integration

 Resend not only allows sending emails through API but also enables sending marketing emails using the Broadcast feature in the Resend dashboard.

-Next, I'll introduce the integration process of Resend in the Nexty boilerplate.
+Next, I'll introduce the integration process of Resend in the NEXTY.DEV boilerplate.

 Registration and Basic Configuration